pyladies/global-conference/content/news/pyladiescon-begins.md

 ### Donate to PyLadiesCon

 There is still time to [donate](https://pretix.eu/pyladiescon/2024/) to PyLadiesCon.
 Our event is free, however you can further support our mission by donating.
+You can add a donation as an "add-on" item during registration.
-You can donate by selecting the "General Donation (not an entry ticket)" option.
+If you have already registered before, you can donate by selecting the "General Donation (not an entry ticket)" option.

 We have created a special Discord role for those who have donated through our registration process, where you get a special 💰 (moneybag) emoji next to your name on Discord.
 If you have donated and don't see this emoji on Discord, please let us know and we'll get that sorted out.

 ### Donation Goals